zwave-js/node-zwave-js/packages/core/core.api.md

 // @public (undocumented)
 export type ScaleGroup = Record<number, ScaleDefinition>;

+// Warning: (ae-missing-release-tag) "sdkVersionGt" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function sdkVersionGt(sdkVersion: MaybeNotKnown<string>, compareVersion: string): MaybeNotKnown<boolean>;

+// Warning: (ae-missing-release-tag) "sdkVersionGte" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function sdkVersionGte(sdkVersion: MaybeNotKnown<string>, compareVersion: string): MaybeNotKnown<boolean>;

+// Warning: (ae-missing-release-tag) "sdkVersionLt" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function sdkVersionLt(sdkVersion: MaybeNotKnown<string>, compareVersion: string): MaybeNotKnown<boolean>;

+// Warning: (ae-missing-release-tag) "sdkVersionLte" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function sdkVersionLte(sdkVersion: MaybeNotKnown<string>, compareVersion: string): MaybeNotKnown<boolean>;

 // Warning: (ae-missing-release-tag) "SECURITY_S2_AUTH_TAG_LENGTH" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)